 Although Swift is open source, Google would depend on Apple instead of Oracle.
 Even if they wanted to fork the code, it would take a lot of work just to maintain it.

 The effort that it would take from the Android developers to learn Swift would be painful and a lot of them are not motivated to do so.
 And let's not even talk about compatibility issues.
 In any case, the question remains:

 Is it possible to build a Mobile App in Swift for Android?

 It's not easy, but it's not impossible either.
 In a presentation in 2017, Eric Wing shows his process and how he did it.

 It's not simple, but basically, he starts with Java, because Android needs an activity to start with, and then calls a native function that is written in C. Next, he calls a function that looks like a C function, but is, in fact, a Swift function.

 Confusing, but it works.
 Could we make it standard?
-No, the work around to get it done just isn't worth.
+No, the workaround to get it done just isn't worth it.
 The point is, even Google is using Swift and contributing for it, doing pull requests for the language.
 This shows how impactful it can be for a language to be open source.

 The future of Swift

 Swift is a language that became open source, received a lot of help from the community to grow and matured over the last few years.
 The app development from iOS and macOS changed a big deal with this, but given the incredibly downturn in popularity, how good will it be in the long run?